Sanitary Ware Coating Automation

 A common project range is:

-12–18 weeks including cleanroom qualification
+12–18 weeks including paint booth qualification

-Start your battery coating automation assessment
+Start your sanitary coating automation assessment

-Why Robotic Coating for Battery Manufacturing
+Why Robotic Coating for Sanitary Manufacturing

 Robotic automation can enable: